ArthurDumas/Ferrari360Spider/README.md

 I am listing these items in the spirit of full transparency and no surprises.
 Several of these items are nit-picky but if you come to look at the car, I want you to know exactly what to expect.

 - The paint is in good shape but is not perfect.
+- There is protective film on part of the hood and front fenders.
+It is getting some age "cracks" now.
+Actually looks like scratches but is in the film, not the paint.
 - Seats show some dye wear on side bolster.
 - Some interior sticky bits, but not on anything you regularly touch.
 - Manual seats fore and aft sliding adjustment requires some effort.